mozilla/bug-handling/_policies/triage-bugzilla.md

 As a triage owner the queries you should be following for your component are:

-* All open bugs of type `defect` in your component without a pending `needinfo` flag or a `stalled` keyword since start of current release cycle which do not have a priorty set
+* All open bugs, priortizing those of type `defect` in your component without a pending `needinfo` flag or a `stalled` keyword since start of current release cycle which do not have a priorty set
 * All open bugs of type `defect` with pending needinfo flags in your component which have not been modified in two weeks
 * All bugs with active review requests in your component which have not been modified in five days